 Join us for an extraordinary journey to the enchanted lands of the Navajo.
 You will travel through the beautiful red stone monoliths that are truly an icon of the Southwest.
 See and experience one of the most photographed landscapes in America.
 Along the journey learn about the Navajo – their stories, culture and history

-When you are finished with your day trips, return to the best hotel in Sedona, El Portal, and enjoy our private, relaxing courtyard with our Manager’s Reception of homemade tortillas and salsa, cheeses, salumés, and more!
+When you are finished with your day trips, return to the best hotel in Sedona, El Portal, and enjoy our private, relaxing courtyard with a glass of wine and light snacks.

 Sedona-Grand Canyon Loop Tour